Save to My DOJO

 Few Hyper-V topics burn up the Internet quite like “performance”.
 No matter how fast it goes, we always want it to go faster.
 If you search even a little, you’ll find many articles with long lists of ways to improve Hyper-V’s performance.
-The less focused articles start with general Windows performance tips and sprinkle some Hyper-V-flavored spice on them.
+The less focused articles start with ge1neral Windows performance tips and sprinkle some Hyper-V-flavored spice on them.
 I want to use this article to tighten the focus down on Hyper-V hardware settings only.
 That means it won’t be as long as some others; I’ll just think of that as wasting less of your time.
+So in the name of speed, let’s get right into it!

-I guess this goes without saying but every performance article I write will always include this point front-and-center.
-Each piece of hardware has its own maximum speed.
-Where that speed barrier lies in comparison to other hardware in the same category almost always correlates directly with cost.
+I would prefer if everyone just knew this upfront.
+Unfortunately, it seems like I need to frequently remind folks that hardware cannot exceed its capabilities.
+So, every performance article I write will always include this point front-and-center.
+Each piece of hardware has an upper limit on maximum speed.
+Where that speed barrier lies in comparison to other hardware in the same category almost always correlates directly with the cost.
 You cannot tweak a go-cart to outrun a Corvette without spending at least as much money as just buying a Corvette — and that’s without considering the time element.
 If you bought slow hardware, then you will have a slow Hyper-V environment.

 Fortunately, this point has a corollary: don’t panic.
 Production systems, especially server-class systems, almost never experience demand levels that compare to the stress tests that admins put on new equipment.
 If typical load levels were that high, it’s doubtful that virtualization would have caught on so quickly.
 We use virtualization for so many reasons nowadays, we forget that “cost savings through better utilization of under-loaded server equipment” was one of the primary drivers of early virtualization adoption.